mharsh1995/Software_Measurement_Team_M/README.md

 2. Installation Steps:
 ```
     Step 1.
 From your Eclipse menu select Help → Eclipse Marketplace.
     Step 2.
-Search for "EclEmma".
+Search for "EclEmma" or "Jacoco".
     Step 3.
 Hit Install for the entry "EclEmma Java Code Coverage".
     Step 4.
 Follow the steps in the installation wizard.
 ```